-Every day, freelances enter into contracts with clients, often with a minimum of formality.
+Every day, freelancers enter into contracts with clients, often with a minimum of formality.
 A contract, a legally binding agreement, can be as simple as an email or even a phone call.
 It is wise to keep a recording of such phone calls if you can, but in any case you should confirm it that day in writing, which can be by email.
 If you have your own terms & conditions (T&Cs), perhaps on your website, you should draw attention to them; however, even if you set out your terms before the client does, that does not necessarily mean that your terms will prevail in law.

 Clients may insist that you sign a contract drafted by them.
 The SfEP examined a wide range of clients' contracts and T&Cs before drawing up the guidance on contracts and a model set of T&Cs.
-There is separate advice for freelances trading as limited companies.
+There is separate advice for freelancers trading as limited companies.

 The SfEP guidance on these pages does not apply to employees.

 - Contract guidance

 Guidance for freelancers who are sole traders (one-person businesses)